aaitor/flink-charts/README.md

 * Transformation.
 After clean and/or normalize this phase compute the calculations.
 * Persistence.
 This phase is not implemented initially.

+The pipeline behaviour is defined in the **DataPipeline** interface.
+Different kind of charts use cases implement this DataPipeline interface.

 The **ChartsPipeline** abstract class define the generalization of this Data Pipeline implementation.
 The different classes implementing the different charts behaviours are:
 * **SimpleChartsPipeline**.
 Provides the logic to return the top tracks identified by the users.
 * **StateChartsPipeline**.
 Provides the logic to return the top tracks identified by the users per state.

+The different Charts

 ## TODO